compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ```
 ## **Time Priors Menu**

 Type **G** in the **main menu** to go to **time priors**.
 In the **time prior** menu you can see all parameters relative to time.
 In this model we have a single parameter, *join1_2*, which represents the junction (or divergence in real life direction) of population 1 and 2.
-The defaut of PipeMaster is a uniform distribution with *min* and *max* of *500,000* and *1,500,000* generation. **Time is measured in generations**.
+The default of PipeMaster is a uniform distribution with *min* and *max* of *500,000* and *1,500,000* generations. **Time is measured in generations**.
 If your organism has a generation time different than 1, you will need to convert the time from years to generations in order to set up your prior.
-For example if you want to setup a divergence between 100,000 and 1,000,000 years and your organims has a generation time of 4 years, you will need to divide the time by 4.
+For example, if you want to setup a divergence between 100,000 and 1,000,000 years and your organism has a generation time of 4 years, you will need to divide the time by 4.
 Your min and max values will be 25,000 ans 250,000.
 Type **B** to go back to the main menu.

 ```
   P > Time prior distribution:     uniform